jstolarek/jstolarek.github.io/pages/posts/2023-06-02-how-my-new-wireless-headphones-caused-me-eye-problems.md

 (I know the title of this post looks like a total click-bait, but please bear with me.)

-In early September I began experiencing eye problems.
+Nine months ago, in early September 2022, I began experiencing eye problems.
 My eyes would become bloodshot, dry, and start itching, sometimes with sharp pain behind the eyeballs.
 [Here](/images/posts/2023-06-02-how-my-new-wireless-headphones-caused-me-eye-problems/right_eye.jpg)
 is just one photo showing the symptoms.